pbug44/openbsd-src/README.md

 Booting for first time:

+You then have to connect the UART pins to the Ox64's pins 32 (TX-GPIO16) and pins 31 (RX-GPIO17).
+No need to press any buttons here, apply power and it should go.

 I didn't insert a microSD card the first time as the u-boot should be on flash.
 The CP2102 I have (Waveshare) did not work at BAUD 2,000,000 and I got a lot of garble.
 Settig the settings to different did not work either.